Adam Breneman: Penn State

+2013 season

-Breneman enrolled early at Penn State in spring 2013 after graduating high school a semester early.
+Breneman enrolled early at Penn State in the spring of 2013 after graduating high school a semester early.
 During his true freshman season, he appeared in 11 games, earning the starting tight end job for the second half of the season.
-Breneman finished the season with 15 receptions for 186 yards and 3 touchdowns, earning him 247Sports.com True Freshman All-America honors.
-His biggest game of the season came in the season finale at University of Wisconsin-Madison, where he caught 3 passes for 78 yards, including a 68-yard touchdown in the first quarter.
+Breneman finished the season with 15 receptions for 186 yards and 3 touchdowns, earning him Freshman All-America honors.
+His biggest game of the season came in the season finale against the Wisconsin Badgers, where he caught 3 passes for 78 yards, including a 68-yard touchdown in the first quarter.
 His 68-yard touchdown is the longest touchdown by a tight end in Penn State football history.

+2014 season

 In August 2014, Penn State announced that Breneman would miss the season with a knee injury.

+2015 season

-Prior to the 2015 season, Penn State strength and conditioning coach told the media that Breneman was is top shape following his knee injury.
+Prior to the 2015 season, Penn State strength and conditioning coach told the media that Breneman was in top shape following his knee injury.
 He stated that Breneman ran a 4.62 40-yard dash in July, which would have been one of the best times by a tight end at the 2015 NFL Scouting Combine.
 However, Adam battled injuries throughout the 2015 season, appearing in only two games.
-Breneman played against Ohio State, and was the starting tight end against Michigan State.
+Breneman played against the Ohio State Buckeyes, and was the starting tight end against the Michigan State Spartans.

-Massachusetts
+UMass

+2016 season

-During the summer of 2016, news broke that Breneman would graduate transfer to the University of Massachusetts.
-During the 2016 season, Breneman was the best producing tight end in all of college football, leading the nation in receptions by a tight end.
+During the summer of 2016, news broke that Breneman would transfer to the University of Massachusetts Amherst.
+During the 2016 season, Breneman was the best-producing tight end in all of college football, leading the nation in receptions by a tight end.
 Breneman was named a John Mackey Award semi-finalist, the New England Player of the Year and a Campus Insiders All-American, among other awards.
-After contemplating declaring for the NFL Draft following his junior season, Breneman decided to stay in school for his final season.
+After contemplating declaring for the 2017 NFL draft following his junior season, Breneman decided to stay in school for his final season.

+2017 season

 During the 2017 season, Breneman once again led the country in receptions by a tight end.
-Despite missing a game with a minor ankle injury, Breneman finished the year with 64 receptions, 764 yards, and 4 touchdowns.
-He was once again a John Mackey Award semi-finalist and a USA Today, Athlon Sports, Pro Football Focus, and CBS Sports 2nd Team All-American.
-Following the season, he was considered one of the top tight ends in the 2018 NFL Draft.
+Despite missing a game with a minor ankle injury, Breneman finished the year with 64 receptions, 764 yards, and four touchdowns.
+He was once again a John Mackey Award semi-finalist and a second-team All-American selection by various selectors.
+Following the season, he was considered one of the top tight end prospects in the 2018 NFL draft.

 Breneman finished his college football career with 149 receptions, 1,758 yards, and 15 touchdowns.
-Despite just two seasons at the University of Massachusetts, he finished his career as the all-time leader in receiving by a tight end in school history.
+Despite just two seasons playing for the UMass Minutemen, he finished his career as the all-time leader in receiving by a tight end in school history.
 After his senior season ended, Breneman signed with Octagon Sports for his professional representation.
 His agent was Casey Muir.